stormpath/stormpath-documentation/source/accnt_mgmt.rst

 .. only:: rest

   For more detailed information about the Group resource, please see the :ref:`ref-group` section of the Reference chapter.

+.. only:: csharp or vbnet

+  In the Stormpath .NET SDK, the Group resource is represented by the ``IGroup`` interface.
+For more information, see the `.NET API documentation <http://docs.stormpath.com/dotnet/api>`_.

 .. todo::